kprpg/ContainerMonitoring/README.md

 ## Pipeline execution

-1. Run the pipeline and add prefix based on your environment naming convention
+1. Run the pipeline and enter prefix based on your environment naming convention

     ![steps to run pipeline](./deploymentStepGIFs/stepsToRunPipeline.gif =1000x)

+2. Parameter Selection

+    * **AKS Cluster Version** - Use supported version for your region

+        To find out what versions are currently available for your subscription and region, please refer [AKS cluster supported versions](https://learn.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-powershell#azure-portal-and-cli-versions).

 ## Contributing

 It is detailed under [contributing.md](./CONTRIBUTING.md) file which is present along with source code in the repository.